-Ferdinand von Richthofen digging for coal
+Ferdinand von Richthofen, digging for coal

-Well, to be fair, his outlook is a bit different from those of Sven Hedin and Nikolai Przhevalsky, both of which were heavily influenced by him.
-He likes to dig for coal, while they are digging for artifacts.
-This doesn’t make his book bad, it just makes it a bit slow.
+To be fair, Richthofen’s journey is a bit different from those of Sven Hedin and Nikolai Przhevalsky, both of whom were heavily influenced by him.
+They dig for artifacts, he digs for coal.
+They are looking for adventures, he is looking for scientific measurements.

 That doesn’t make his book bad, but it does make it a bit slow.